South Station Tower

-South Station Tower is a skyscraper under construction in Boston, Massachusetts, the high-rise portion of a three-building development.
-Construction on Phase 1 of the project, a 51-story, 678-foot tower with offices and condominiums, started in January 2020 and is expected to take 4 years.
-It will be built atop Boston's historic South Station complex, an example of transit-oriented development.
-The overall project will include condominium units, office space, a parking structure, and possibly hotel space.
+South Station Tower is a skyscraper in Boston, Massachusetts, the high-rise portion of a three-building development.
+Construction on Phase 1 of the project, a 51-story, 678-foot tower with offices and condominiums, started in January 2020 and finished in September 2025.
+It is built on top of Boston's historic South Station complex, an example of transit-oriented development.
+The overall project includes condominium units, office space, a parking structure, and possibly hotel space.
 The property was initially proposed by Hines Interests and TUDC, a subsidiary of Tufts University.

 Part of Phase I, an expanded bus station, will use a foundation put in place when the station was last renovated in the late 1980s.
-The high-rise tower will be supported by a new foundation constructed in the area between the existing station and the tracks.
-Foot traffic will be rerouted around construction areas.
+The high-rise tower is supported by a new foundation constructed in the area between the existing station and the tracks.
+Foot traffic was rerouted around construction areas.